 Structure of Lymph Nodes

-Lymph nodes are found throughout the body, and are typically 1-2 cm long.
+Lymph nodes are found throughout the body, and are typically 1 to 2 centimeters long.
 Humans have approximately 500-600 lymph nodes, with clusters found in the underarms, groin, neck, chest, and abdomen.
-Each lymph node is surrounded by a fibrous capsule, which encircles the internal cortex and medulla .
-The cortex is mainly composed of clusters of B cells in the outer layers and T cells in the inner layers, and may contain antigen presenting dendritic cells as well.
-The medulla contains plasma cells, macrophages, and B cells, as well as sinuses, which are vessel-like spaces that the lymph flows into.
-Inside each sinus cavity is a nodule, which are smaller, denser bundles of lymphoid tissue that usually contain germinal centers, which are the sites of B cell proliferation during antigen presentation.
+Each lymph node is surrounded by a fibrous capsule that encircles the internal cortex and medulla.
+The cortex is mainly composed of clusters of B cells in the outer layers and T cells in the inner layers, and may also contain antigen-presenting dendritic cells.
+The medulla contains plasma cells, macrophages, and B cells as well as sinuses, which are vessel-like spaces that the lymph flows into.
+Inside each sinus cavity is a nodule, a smaller, denser bundle of lymphoid tissue that usually contains a germinal center, the site of B cell proliferation during antigen presentation.
 The sinuses are partially divided by capsule tissue, which causes lymph fluid to flow around the nodules in each sinus cavity on their way through the node.

 Lymph fluid flows into and out of the lymph nodes via the lymphatic vessels, a network of valved vessels that are similar in structure to cardiovascular veins.
-Each lymph node has an afferent lymph vessel, which directs lymph into the node, and an efferent lymph vessel, which directs lymph out of the node at the concave side of the node, known as the hilum.
-The hilium also contains the blood supply of the lymph node.
+Each lymph node has an afferent lymph vessel that directs lymph into the node, and an efferent lymph vessel called the hilum that directs lymph out of the node at the concave side of the node.
+The hilum also contains the blood supply of the lymph node.

 Function of Lymph Nodes

-Lymph nodes are the primary site for antigen presentation and activation in an adaptive immune response in B and T lymphocytes.
+Lymph nodes are the primary site for antigen presentation and activation in adaptive immune response in B and T lymphocytes.
 These lymphocytes are continuously recirculated through the lymph nodes and the bloodstream.
-Molecules found on bacteria cell walls, or the cell walls of virally infected cells or even chemical substances and toxins secreted from bacteria, called antigens, may be taken up by cells into the lymph system and then into lymph nodes.
-Then, antigen presenting cells called dendritic cells present the antigen molecule to naive B and T lymphocytes, that then undergo cell cycle proliferation into lymphocytes that are able to specifically detect and eliminate pathogens associated with that antigen, through a variety of ways, such as cytotoxic action (T cells) and antibody production (B cells).
+Molecules called antigens are found on bacteria cell walls, the cell walls of virus-infected cells, or even chemical substances and toxins secreted from bacteria.
+These antigens may be taken by cells into the lymph nodes.
+There, antigen-presenting cells called dendritic cells present the antigen molecule to naive B and T lymphocytes.
+These undergo cell cycle proliferation into lymphocytes that are able to specifically detect and eliminate pathogens associated with that antigen, through various methods such as cytotoxic action (T cells) and antibody production (B cells).

-Besides adaptive immunity, the lymph nodes also filter the lymph fluid.
-Macrophages in the sinus spaces will phagocytize (engulf) foreign particles, such as pathogens, so that the lymph fluid that returns to the bloodstream is cleaned of problematic abnormalities.
-The lymph node is also arranged in such a way that the chance of B and T lymphocytes encountering dendritic cells is quite high, in order to facilitate antigen presentation.
+The lymph nodes also filter the lymph fluid.
+Macrophages in the sinus spaces phagocytize (engulf) foreign particles such as pathogen, so that lymph fluid that returns to the bloodstream is cleaned of problematic abnormalities.
+The lymph node is also arranged in such a way that the chance of B and T lymphocytes encountering dendritic cells is quite high, to facilitate antigen presentation.

-Lymphadenopathy describes the condition when lymph nodes are swollen.
-The changes observed in lymph nodes have clinical significance.
-The primary reason that they swell is simply increased flow of lymph into lymph nodes, which may carry a higher amount of debris, so inflammation occurs as more neutrophils, and later macrophages enter the node to remove debris from the lymph.
+Lymphadenopathy describes the clinical condition of swollen lymph nodes.
+This is usually caused by increased lymph flow into the nodes.
+This fluid may carry a higher amount of debris, so inflammation occurs as more neutrophils and later macrophages enter the node to remove debris from the lymph.

-Lymphadenopathy is a symptom in various conditions, which may range from trivial, such as a common cold or a minor infection, to life-threatening, such as many cancers or severe infections.
-Cancers that have become very severe and widespread from frequent metastases tend to have lymphadenopathy, so cancer staging criteria will include lymph node involvement.
-Additionally, cancers like lymphomas, which have tumors made out of abberrant lymphocytes will nearly always show lymphadenopathy, which are often early warning signs for this type of cancer.
+Lymphadenopathy is a symptom in conditions from trivial, such as a common cold or a minndor infection, to life-threatening, such as cancer or severe infection.
+Cancers that are severe and widespread from frequent metastases tend to have lymphadenopathy, so cancer staging criteria includes lymph node involvement.
+Additionally, cancers like lymphomas that have tumors made out of aberrant lymphocytes nearly always show lymphadenopathy, often an early warning sign for this type of cancer.